Yinka Shonibare: POP! at Stephen Friedman Gallery

 In the second part of the exhibition, situated across the road, another headless mannequin stands holding a bottle of champagne suggestively low over his groin, while the exploding contents are frozen in mid air.
 This man seems strangely pregnant, rather than fat, with gold ornaments hanging from his bright waistcoat.
 Opposite him is a golden panel covered in bright batik fabric disks, each with a number of black toys radiating out on sticks.
 The toys, ranging from pistols and handbags to crucifixes and the Chanel emblem, are decorated with coloured diamanté, each one a glittering indictment against the fetishisation of war, religion and luxury goods.

 The exhibition is concluded with two portraits of Yinka Shonibare himself, each one a photograph printed onto a canvas and overlaid with more batik patterns.
 Shonibare is referencing Andy Warhol’s Camouflage, where the convention of the individual in the self portrait is subverted by the impersonal nature of the camouflage pattern.
 Here it would seem that Shonibare is disappearing behind his own construction of himself.

 This playful and wittily realised exhibition explores Shonibare’s pet themes of globalisation, corruption and consumerism while delivering humour and satire.
 On leaving the exhibition in London’s Mayfair and walking past Chanel and Tiffany’s, one is left wondering whether the irony of its location is an intentional ploy or a happy accident.

-POP! is at Stephen Friedman Gallery until 20th April 2013, for further information visit here.
+POP! is at Stephen Friedman Gallery until 20th April 2013.
+For further information visit the gallery’s website here.